8 bleary-eyed reasons why sleep is eluding you – and how to sleep better!

-Chatting with a friend on Facebook one evening, she tells you that you work too hard – and don’t you know people who sleep less than 6 hours a night die younger?
-The information is mildly upsetting but quickly forgotten as you put your focus back into work for a few more hours before bed.
+Chatting with a friend over coffee, she tells you she’s worried about you.
+You’re working too hard and she can see the stress – and lack of sleep – in your eyes.
+Don’t you know people who sleep less than 6 hours a night die younger?
+The interaction is mildly upsetting but quickly forgotten as you head back to work.

 The truth is that most of us are sleep deprived.
-We work late into the night and jump back into the game early in the morning, accepting that tired is our natural state.
-Our days are so tightly scheduled that we’ve forgotten what it feels like to be uncoiled, well-rested and wide awake.
+We work late into the night and jump back into the game early in the morning, accepting that being tired is a natural state.
+Our days are so tightly scheduled that we’ve forgotten what it feels like to be well-rested and wide awake.

 Sleep is a nightly event, not a task

 There are a million reasons why we’re not sleeping well.
 If any of these sleep saboteurs have taken up residence in your life, time to put up the eviction notice.

 1. Too much light in your bedroom